ricalo/blog/_posts/2019-03-16-install-powerline-ubuntu.md

 ---
-title: Installing Powerline on Ubuntu
+title: Installing Powerline on Ubuntu Linux
 excerpt: >
-    Learn how to install the Powerline status plugin for vim, bash, tmux, and others.
+    Learn how to install the Powerline status plugin for Vim, Bash, and tmux on Ubuntu Linux.
+Get useful information on your shell prompt and make your terminal look beautiful.
 date: 2019-09-21
 categories:
 tags: